zhoudian64/ubuntu-server-setup/readme.md

 # ubuntu-server-setup

+## important
+After struggle for a month I give up this silly project.
+It's MORE clever to create a gateway, which can access to gcr.io and has a clean DNS.

 it's now ONLY for 18.04 LTS, i may update it after 20.04 published some script for high-speed LAN internet connect. maybe you should run all these script as root user...